aaqibzee/MagniCMS/README.md

  * <b> EnvironmentSetter:</b>
-<br> Responsible for setting environment to run applicaiton on IIS by
+<br> Responsible for setting environment to run application on IIS by
 <br> a: Activating windows features required for the IIS
 <br> b: Creating applicaiotn pool and applicaiton in IIS
-<br> c: Creating DB in SQL server and assigining DB access rights to IIS pool login
+<br> c: Creating DB in SQL server and assigning  DB access rights to IIS pool login
 <br> d: Running application

 * <b>  MagniCollegeManagementSystem:</b>